“There should be no crying in copyediting.” – Carol Fisher Saller, The Subversive Copy Editor: Advice from Chicago

 Why Editing Is Important

 Inkwater encourages every author to invest in professional editing, as it is crucial to the credibility of the published work.
-Nothing will turn a book reviewer or literary agent away more quickly than discovering a myriad of mistakes in grammar, spelling, or basic sentence structure.
-Errors in the text disrupt the flow and distract the reader, and professionals in the book world will not take the book seriously.
+Nothing will turn a book reviewer or literary agent away more quickly than discovering mistakes in grammar, spelling, or sentence structure—not to mention plot holes, unexplained POV shifts, wordiness, redundancy, or long passages of telling instead of showing.
+These things disrupt the flow and distract the reader, and professionals in the book world will not take the book seriously.
 It is also difficult to market a book that hasn’t been edited properly.
-Our editorial staff has over 30 years of editing experience in literary, academic, and professional fields.
+Our editorial staff has over thirty years of editing experience in literary, academic, and professional fields.

 Frequently Asked Editing Questions